Free, private, vetted skill search for AI agents

 Your plan, brief, file contents, outputs, or reasoning trace.
 None of it is ever sent.

-Every match shows its license class, provenance, source, and any security flags.
+Every match shows its license class, provenance, source, and any security flags before your agent reads a word of it.
 You approve each install.
 Local-first — your edits are never silently overwritten.

 Security · teams & enterprise